joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 **Requirements check:**
-- A. SSL: yes and automatic cert renewal with letsencrypt by kbpbot [BROKEN]
+- A. SSL: yes and automatic cert renewal with letsencrypt by kbpbot
 - B. Custom domain: yes, including root domain is possible with ALIAS record (NS1).
 - C. Privacy: yes, now browsing trough files by choosing private repo's and site does not allow directory listing by default.
 - D.+ Redundancy: none, also Always-On on cloudflare would break cert renewal.
 Though Cloudflare might ignore lets encrypt expired cert via Flexible SSL.